Woodward (WWD)

 Woodward’s peers and competitors include Moog (NYSE:MOG.A) and Collins Aerospace (NYSE:COL).

-A company’s long-term sales performance is one signal of its overall quality.
+Examining a company’s long-term performance can provide clues about its quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Woodward grew its sales at a sluggish 2.8% compounded annual growth rate.
-This was below our standards and is a rough starting point for our analysis.
+Over the last five years, Woodward grew its sales at a solid 10.4% compounded annual growth rate.
+Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Woodward’s annualized revenue growth of 13.8% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+Woodward’s annualized revenue growth of 10.9% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.

-This quarter, Woodward reported year-on-year revenue growth of 5.8%, and its $883.6 million of revenue exceeded Wall Street’s estimates by 5.7%.
+This quarter, Woodward reported robust year-on-year revenue growth of 29%, and its $996.5 million of revenue topped Wall Street estimates by 11.9%.

-Looking ahead, sell-side analysts expect revenue to grow 5.5% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and implies its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 6.4% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and indicates its products and services will see some demand headwinds.
+At least the company is tracking well in other measures of financial health.

 6. Operating Margin

-Analyzing the trend in its profitability, Woodward’s operating margin rose by 3.4 percentage points over the last five years, as its sales growth gave it operating leverage.
+Looking at the trend in its profitability, Woodward’s operating margin rose by 4.8 percentage points over the last five years, as its sales growth gave it operating leverage.

-This quarter, Woodward generated an operating profit margin of 17.7%, up 3.7 percentage points year on year.
+This quarter, Woodward generated an operating margin profit margin of 17.9%, up 6.3 percentage points year on year.
 This increase was a welcome development and shows it was more efficient.

 7. Earnings Per Share